ccao-data/ptaxsim/README.md

     district line-item for every tax bill for the last 15 years (roughly 350 million rows).
 However, the memory requirements for this calculation are substantial (around 100 GB).
+-   PTAXSIM’s accuracy is measured automatically with an [integration test](tests/testthat/test-accuracy.R).
+The test takes a random sample of 10,000 PINs from each year, calculates the total bill for each PIN, and compares it to the real total bill.
+The most common source of inaccuracy is tax refunds (e.g. overpaying a previous bill).

 # Disclaimer